JB007-spec/PP8/README.md

 * **What is the difference between redirecting to stdin and explicitly opening a file with `fopen`?**

+With stdin the programm will read from the beginning whill detect if the input comes from the keyboard or a file. fopen tells a programm to use this specific input from this file.

 ---

 ### Task 5: Caesar Cipher & Prototype Asymmetric XOR Cipher